StupsKiesel/Simple-NadeoImporter-UI/README.md

 # Simple-NadeoImporter-UI
 Console UI for NadeoImporter.exe (TrackMania2020)

 Atention ! useage of this tool on your risk.

 Installation:
-Place it in the folder where Trackmania.exe is.
+Place the NadeoImporterUI.exe in the folder where Trackmania.exe is.

 No need to install NadeoImporter, the app will install it automaticaly if NadeoImporter.exe is not found